petrroll/mff-stuff/umela_inteligence/notes.md

 - Doing to right things

 Building rational agents
-- perceivies enviroment through sensors and acts through actutors
+- perceives environment through sensors and acts through actutors
 - agent function V*->A
 - rational one selects action that is expected to maximize its performance measure